phaag/nfdump/README.md

 # nfdump

 Archieved branch of nfdump  v1.6.x.
-This branch  will get bug fixes if needed, but no new features.
+This branch will no longer get bug fixes or new features.
 The last release for v1.6.x is [nfdump-1.6.25.](https://github.com/phaag/nfdump/releases/tag/v1.6.25)

-Please use the latest [release](https://github.com/phaag/nfdump/releases/tag/v1.7.0.1) of nfdump-1.7.x from master branch.
+Please use the latest [release](https://github.com/phaag/nfdump/releases) or master branch.

 See the Changelog file for all changes.